ovh/docs/pages/cloud/nutanix/08-upgrade-prismcentral/guide.pt-pt.md

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.
 >
 > This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend that you contact a [specialist service provider](https://partner.ovhcloud.com/en/directory/) if you have difficulties or doubts concerning the administration, usage or implementation of services on a server.
+Nevertheless, we recommend that you contact the [OVHcloud Professional Services team](https://www.ovhcloud.com/pt/professional-services/) or a [specialist service provider](https://partner.ovhcloud.com/pt/directory/) if you have difficulties or doubts concerning the administration, usage or implementation of services on a server.
 >

 ## Instructions